Series 5 — Episode 16

 Emma is beside herself

-Mrs Peel primps her hair, getting ready to go out when Steed appears in her cheval mirror, saying "Mrs Peel, we're needed".
-They visit the warehouse where Steed explains Hooper was one of Major B's agents, his codename - "rose".
-Major B doesn't like the idea of spies and prefers a bouquet of agents.
-Basil and Lola, menawhile, are being shown film of Emma and Steed by Dr Krelmar (Arnold Diamond) and they plan a trap at the shop that sells the stilts, Hi-Limba Products Ltd. Krelmar unveils a complex piece of machinery with two seats, then Basil suddenly has a migraine.
+Emma Peel (Diana Rigg) primps her hair, getting ready to go out when John Steed (Patrick Macnee) appears in her cheval mirror, saying “Mrs Peel, we’re needed”.
+They visit the warehouse where Steed explains Hooper was one of Major B’s agents, his codename - “rose”.
+Major B doesn’t like the idea of spies and prefers a bouquet of agents.
+Basil and Lola, meanwhile, are being shown film of Emma and Steed by Dr Krelmar (Arnold Diamond) and they plan a trap at the shop that sells the stilts, Hi-Limba Products Ltd. Krelmar unveils a complex piece of machinery with two seats, then Basil suddenly has a migraine.
 Krelmar gives him some pills for it, and they hear Steed arrive in the Bentley.
 He enters and asks Lola about the stilts and is knock out by Basil hitting him with one.
-Steed is dumped into one of the machine's seats and Basil sits in the other; Krelmar explains he has perfected a machine for harnessing the occassional sense of detachment all people feel to enable him to transfer minds between bodies "we experimented in the war, we had unlimited guinea pigs".
+Steed is dumped into one of the machine’s seats and Basil sits in the other; Krelmar explains he has perfected a machine for harnessing the occasional sense of detachment all people feel to enable him to transfer minds between bodies “we experimented in the war, we had unlimited guinea pigs”.
 Basil starts counting as Krelmar turns the knobs and switches, and Steed finishes the count.
-He gets up and kisses Lola - it's Basil!
-He bites the end off a cigar and says, "Now for Mrs Peel".
+He gets up and kisses Lola - it’s Basil!
+He bites the end off a cigar and says, “Now for Mrs Peel”.

 He goes to get Mrs Peel, explaining he’s found a strange machine at the stilt shop, but she’s puzzled by him not having a drink, calling her ‘Emma’ and not letting her go through the door first.
 Lola meanwhile is explaining to Krelmar that they’re replacing Steed and Emma instead of the heads of state because politicians are replaceable and they intend to destroy the structure of British security from within.
 Steed arrives with Emma and knocks her out with his umbrella when she dodges Lola’s stilt after the real Steed warns her.
 Lola slaps his face but Steed feels the blow as well.
 Lola and Emma swap minds and Emma gives Steed a big kiss.
 Lola is cuffed to Basil and, waking up to see Steed and Emma leaving, cries out “Steed, that woman isn’t me!” but the duo depart, smiling.
 "Save your breath, Mrs Peel", says Basil, “that’s not me either.”
 (This is getting confusing, isn’t it?)